 Implication question is powerful, but sometimes it also has a negative effect, that is, it will make customers feel annoyed (unless there is enough trust, otherwise no one is willing to disclose their pain to others).
 Therefore, we will need the last one of SPIN, which is the Need-Payoff Question.

 Need-Payoff Question in SPIN is to transform customers’ implicit needs into explicit needs (which are beneficial to us).
-At the same time, state what benefits that our plan can bring.
+At the same time, state what benefits our plan can bring.
 For example:

 - “If the delivery period is shortened 5 days, how will it help you?”